-Fourth test each function before moving on to the next to make sure you won’t encounter any major bugs (repeat steps 3-4 until your software is complete)
+Fifth test each function before moving on to the next to make sure you won’t encounter any major bugs (repeat steps 3-6 until your software is complete)

-Fifth do the final testing of the software
+Sixth do the final testing of the software with all the functions together

-Sixth roll out the software as a package or download and continue to maintain any issues that arise
+Seventh roll out the software as a package or download and continue to maintain any issues that arise

+What is described is more of a waterfall model.
+An increment and develop would contain the lifecycle described in steps 1-4, but repeated over and over, adding whatever features the customer might like.
+In the CURSE database, one example of this could be a cycle where the basic classes and functions’ structures are created and tested before moving on to another cycle, for instance SQL integration.

 Integrate and configure –